Welcome!

 Bit_C may be any literal, constant or boolean variable; if it is a boolean, the bit number of the boolean is used.

-This allow access with the same bit definition to several variables that have the same bit positions (for example: a bit in PORTB has its equivalent in TRISB, and it may have an equivalent in an image variable).
+This syntax allows to access with the same bit definition to several variables that have the same bit positions (for example: a bit in PORTB has its equivalent in TRISB, and it may have an equivalent in an image variable).

 The same method applies to the "set" notation: